-However, if there will be no convictions rendered on such case by the host country against the employee /worker (OFW), a just simple deportation proceedings would be handed to the violator.
+However, if there will be no convictions rendered in such case by the host country against the employee /worker (OFW), a just simple deportation proceedings would be handed to the violator.

-Therefore, the employee and the recruitment agency, together hand in hand (Hawak Kamay) should faced the consequences of their action.
-They are both liable to the offense that has been committed. ( In every action, there is an opposite and equal reaction – The Theory of Flight).
+Therefore, the employee and the recruitment agency, together hand in hand (Hawak Kamay) should face the consequences of their action.
+They are both liable for the offense that has been committed. ( In every action, there is an opposite and equal reaction – The Theory of Flight).